Exact holographic tensor networks for the Motzkin spin chain: Introduction

 A recent promising approach to simulating many-body states is via so-called tensor networks.
 Tensor network notation~\cite{Orus2014,bridgeman2017hand} offers a convenient graphical representation of the entanglement structure of many-body quantum states.
 A particularly simple class of 1D tensor networks, particularly useful for describing spin-chains with finite range correlations, are known as {\it matrix product states} (MPS).
 These were introduced in Ref.~\cite{fannes1992finitely}, and are the variational class of states used in White's {\it density matrix renormalization group} (DMRG) numerical procedure ~\cite{White1992}, arguably the most successful tool for numerical investigation of quantum phases in 1D.
 Another class of tensor network states, known as the {\it multi-scale entanglement renormalization ansatz} (MERA) \cite{Vidal2008MERA}, was proposed by Vidal~\cite{Vidal2007ER} to be specially tailored for describing quantum critical points.

-While there are a number of examples of physical spin systems for which an exact matrix product state representation is known for the ground state---most notably the celebrated AKLT state of Affleck, Lieb, Kennedy and Tasaki \cite{affleck1987rigorous}---the situation for critical systems is quite different.
+While there are a number of examples of physical spin systems for which an exact matrix product state representation is known for the ground state, most notably the celebrated AKLT state of Affleck, Lieb, Kennedy and Tasaki \cite{affleck1987rigorous}, the situation for critical systems is quite different.
 To our knowledge, until now, there has been no exact example of a scale-invariant tensor network that represents the ground state of a simple local Hamiltonian.
 Such networks are typically computed numerically.
 The only prior case of an analytical MERA we are aware of describes a sequence of approximate descriptions for free fermions, shown in Ref.~\cite{Evenbly2016, haegeman2018rigorous}.

-Here we provide the first {\it exact} analytic tensor network for describing a critical state: the ground state of the Motzkin spin chain.
+Here we provide the first {\it exact} analytic hierarchical tensor network for describing a critical state: the ground state of the Motzkin spin chain.
 Our results suggest that scale-invariant tensor networks may be useful beyond dealing with CFTs.
 Indeed, it is well known that the Motzkin Hamiltonian does not have the energy level scaling associated with a CFT~\cite{Movassagh2016Power}.
+Despite this, the Motzkin spin chain bears many hallmarks of quantum critical systems.
+For instance, the Hamiltonian's gap closes polynomially quickly~\cite{bravyi2012criticality}, the ground state has logarithmically growing entanglement entropy~\cite{bravyi2012criticality}, and the ground state has a scale invariant description.
+This last point is one of our main results.

-The Motzkin model, as well as the closely related Fredkin model, grew out of the study of "frustration-free" Hamiltonians.
+The Motzkin model, as well as the closely related Fredkin model, grew out of the study of ``frustration-free'' Hamiltonians.
 These are an important class of Hamiltonians, where the ground state is also a simultaneous ground state for the local interactions comprising the Hamiltonian.
 Frustration-free Hamiltonians have been recently used for constructing novel quantum states of matter and also as representations for a variety of quantum optimization problems.
 Examples of frustration-free Hamiltonians include Kitaev's toric code \cite{kitaev2003fault}, the AKLT Hamiltonian, and the Rokhsar-Kiveson model for a quantum dimer gas \cite{rokhsar1988superconductivity}.
 Moreover, any MPS state is the ground state of a frustration-free Hamiltonian~\cite{fannes1992finitely, perez2007peps, schuch2010peps, schuch2011classifying}.